What Is Litecoin (LTC)? | The Silver to Bitcoin’s Gold

 The Low-Down on Litecoin

-Litecoin was founded by former Google employee Charlie Lee.
+Former Google employee Charlie Lee founded Litecoin.
 It was one of the first forks of the Bitcoin core client.
 It was proposed as a solution to some of the bottlenecks and scalability issues with Bitcoin, most notably the number of transactions that could be processed within a given time frame.
 The edge Litecoin has over Bitcoin is that the payment transaction costs are extremely low, and it is capable of facilitating payments around four times as fast.

 The Silver to Bitcoin’s Gold